Lissy93/dashy/docs/privacy.md

 #### Authentication
 Dashy supports both basic auth, as well as server-based SSO using Keycloak.
 Full details of which, along with alternate authentication methods can be found in the [Authentication Docs](/docs/authentication.md).
 If your dashboard is exposed to the internet and/ or contains any sensitive info it is strongly recommended to configure access control with Keycloak or another server-side method.

 ---

+## Disabling Features
+You may wish to disable features that you don't want to use, if they involve storing data in the browser or making network requests.
+- To disable update checks (makes external request to GH), set `appConfig.disableUpdateChecks: true`
+- To disable the service worker (stores cache of app in browser data), set `appConfig.disableServiceWorker: true`
+- To disable smart-sort (uses local storage), set `appConfig.disableSmartSort: true`
+- To disable web search (redirect to external / internal content), set `appConfig.disableWebSearch: true`
+- To keep font-awesome icons disabled (external requests), set `appConfig.enableFontAwesome: false`
+- To keep error reporting disabled (external requests and data collection), set `appConfig.enableErrorReporting: false`
+- To keep status checks disabled (external/ internal requests), set `appConfig.statusCheck: false`

+---